 Related Adventuring in Michigan’s Thumb

-Platts Drugstore in Port Sanilac – This historical drugstore is deemed as being Michigan’s longest family owned, continuously operating pharmacy in Michigan.
-It was founded by Frederick Platts in 1865 and operated it until 1880 when his son Rudolph Platts took over the business.
+Platts Drugstore in Port Sanilac – This drugstore is deemed as being Michigan’s longest family-owned, continuously operating pharmacy in Michigan.
+Founded by Frederick Platts in 1865 and operated it until 1880 when his son Rudolph Platts took over the business.

 A Day Trip Around Michigan’s Thumb – Part One – This day trip starts at the gateway to Michigan’s Thumb.
 In the 1800s, stagecoaches plied their way north to lumber camps along ancient trails on the Lake Huron shoreline.
 Schooners and steamships passed on their way to the upper Great Lakes.
 Today you will travel north along M-25.
-This is considered one of Michigan’s earliest scenic highways as most of it closely hugs the shore all the way around the thumb.
+This is one of Michigan’s earliest scenic highways.
+It closely hugs the shore all the way around the thumb.

-A Day Trip Around Michigan’s Thumb – Part Two – Our starting point for the second half of our fun day trips in Michigan adventure is in Grindstone City.
+A Day Trip Around Michigan’s Thumb – Part Two. – The starting point of our fun day trip adventure is in Grindstone City.
 We will head west along Saginaw Bay’s shore of sugar sand beaches and interesting coastal towns and villages.
-I hope you brought your bathing suit because this side of the Thumb offers some of the best swimming beaches in Michigan.
+Bring a bathing suit because this side of the Thumb offers some of the best swimming beaches in Michigan.